Apply for Plant Variety Protection

 The application procedure involves the following steps:

 For all PVR applications, an application must be filed with the INOV secretariat.
-It is made up of several forms which will provide the necessary information for conducting the technical examination and evaluating the application:
+The application contains several forms which will provide information for conducting the technical examination and evaluating the application:

 These forms are available for each species using the search engine above.